Who is M.L. Rhodes?

 I live in the foothills of the Rocky Mountains with my hunky physicist husband, two college-aged sons, three dogs, two cats, and dozens of fish.

-My oldest son is majoring in psychology and is a writer (fiction and screenplays), actor, and musician.
+My oldest son is majoring in English and is a writer (fiction and screenplays), actor, and musician.
 My younger son’s majoring in anthropology and is a musician, actor, and linguist.
 They work each summer at the Colorado Renaissance Festival as members of the street cast, acting and creating “atmosphere” for the patrons who visit the faire.
 We homeschooled them from first grade through twelfth, which gave them lots of opportunities to follow their passions, and they have.
 It’s pretty cool to look at them now and see what amazing, intelligent, motivated young men they are.
-Yeah…I’m a proud mama. :)
+Interestingly enough, they both aspire to be teachers.
+My oldest plans to get his graduate degrees and be a college professor.
+My youngest is completely geared toward moving to Japan and teaching English there.
+They’re pretty awesome dudes, and, yeah…I’m a proud mama. :)

 I love ink, as in tattoos.
 I currently have 10…or 12?
 Can’t remember.
 A lot.
 LOL!
 And I’m probably not done.
 I’m sure there will be more eventually.